unfor19/pulumi-openai-provider/README.md

 Note that the provider plugin (`pulumi-resource-openai`) must be on your `PATH` to be used by Pulumi deployments.
 By default, running `make install` will create the binary specific to your host environment.

 After running `make install`, `pulumi-resource-openai` will be available in the `./bin` directory.
 You can add this to your path in bash with `export PATH=$PATH:$PWD/bin`.

+## OpenAI Vector Store Component Provider

+The provider includes a `VectorStore` component resource that allows you to create and manage OpenAI Vector Stores.
+The component maps to the OpenAI API for Vector Stores and provides a Pulumi-friendly interface for managing these resources.

+## OpenAI Project Component Provider

+The provider includes a `Project` component resource that allows you to create and manage OpenAI Projects.
+The component maps to the OpenAI API for Projects and provides a Pulumi-friendly interface for managing these resources.

+**Note:** The OpenAI Projects API requires an API key with the `api.management.write` scope, which is typically only available to organization administrators or API keys with specific permissions.
+If you encounter a 401 Unauthorized error with a message about insufficient permissions, you'll need to use an API key with the appropriate permissions.

 ## Prerequisites